 This post may contain some affiliate links.
 They are only for products that I have personally tried and recommend.
 Clicking on them may generate a small profit for me at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 See my disclosure for full details.
 Thank you for supporting this blog!

 Want to start teaching yoga to kids?
-How do you start?
+How do you get started?

 Teaching yoga to kids has not always been a lifelong dream of mine.